Brokenness and the Accidental

 This chapter is the hinge of reflection.
 Many pieces broke unintentionally.
 Thin porcelain ripples opened along their weakest crests during drying.
 The MA show piece that layered plates and inserts burst in the kiln where moisture was held in the core.
 In both cases the event mapped forces already present.
 When I kept the shards and placed them on sand so that a curve could continue across a gap, the break began to function as information rather than loss.
 The eye now reads flow through absence as well as through mass.
 This is consistent with the drawing position of the work.
 I am not depicting fracture.
 I am composing a field where seams, distances and edges make the drawing legible in space.

 Sarah suggested that I study brokenness and the accidental as a subject.
 This redirected the work.
-A fragment is not waste.
+A fragment is not a waste.
 It is a record of a moment in time.
 The studio became an archaeological site where shards sit beside complete tiles so that erosion and clarity can speak to each other.
-A visit to the Mithraeum reinforced this.
+Accepting accidents has a clear art historical precedent.
+Accounts of Duchamp’s Large Glass describe how later cracks were taken into the work’s meaning rather than repaired away, a decision that allows chance to become structure (Tomkins 1996).
+Eva Hesse’s early room works also keep material vulnerability active.
+Change is not cleaned off.
+It remains readable as part of the work’s language and tempo (Temkin 2002).
+A visit to the London Mithraeum reinforced this.
 The artifact wall presents shards and tools as knowledge rather than as loss.
 A broken pot carries time better than a perfect copy.
-Accepting accident here also echoes a well known story from the history of art where an artist accepted a crack in a large panel of glass as part of the work.
-The point is not citation.
 The point is permission.
 The practice moves from control toward care.
 It works with what is present and lets material history remain legible.